A

 H

-Dalia Hashim is a writer, editor, and linguist based in London, United Kingdom.
+Dalia Hashim (@ailadmihsah) is a writer, editor, and linguist based in London, United Kingdom.
 She holds a BA in Modern Languages from UCL and an MSc in Culture and Society from the LSE.
 Her interests include narratology and creative expressions of sociocultural pathologies.

 I

-Dalya Islam is an advisor in Contemporary art with a specialist knowledge of middle-eastern art.
+Dalya Islam (@dalya_madder_red) is an advisor in Contemporary art with a specialist knowledge of middle-eastern art.
 An art historian by discipline she began her career at Sotheby’s Auction House in London in 2003 as a specialist and went on to become Director of the Middle East Department.

 Since establishing Madder Red Dalya has advised collectors from all over the world including Europe, America, Turkey, the Middle East and India, on international contemporary art.
 Her advice has directed collectors towards painting, sculpture, installation, photography and video.
 Dalya has also advised privately on museum collections and curates exhibitions for institutions and galleries.